aws-samples/aws-deeplearning-labs/README.md

 ## Accessing EKS and Kubeflow from Session Manager.

 You can check status of your EKS cluster, SageMaker operators and KubeFlow dashboard from the "Session Manager" console.
+Switch to ec2-user and run below commands and see their respective outputs.

 ```
 kubectl -n sagemaker-k8s-operator-system get pods